 When I watched the seals pushing a ball with their snouts I didn’t know it was a bad thing to be an animal in the circus.
 It never occurred to me that it was something seals did not usually do.
 I had also never seen a dog walk on two feet, with a little hinting cap on his head and a gun over his shoulder.
 But it was amusing to look at him as he walked around the circus arena.
 The circus was a wonderful, exciting place, where thing happened that I had never seen.
 It was thrilling to sit comfortably on the wooden bench and watch the acrobats.

 But when I myself was to perform in the circus, I didn’t like to remember the sound of the whip and the cries of the tamers.
-I didn’t want to remember the horses running around and around or the dog jumping through a large hoop covered with paper, I wouldn’t life my head to look at the ropes under the ceiling when I myself had to walk a tightrope and look down at the gaping faces.
+I didn’t want to remember the horses running around and around or the dog jumping through a large hoop covered with paper, I wouldn’t lift my head to look at the ropes under the ceiling when I myself had to walk a tightrope and look down at the gaping faces.

 To “them” (the only term Weil uses to refer to the Nazis in the novel), imprisonment, torment, and murder of Jews is an entertainment.
 They are forced to act against their nature to avoid immediate punishment.